XRPLF/xrpl-dev-portal/content/tutorials/interoperability/evm-sidechain-validator-security.md

 One recommended way to mitigate these risks is for validators to carefully structure their network topology in a sentry node architecture.

-Validator nodes should only connect to full-nodes they trust; either they operate these nodes themselves, or the nodes are run by other validator administrators they know personally.
+Validator nodes should only connect to full-nodes they trust; either they run these nodes themselves, or the nodes are run by other validator administrators they know personally.
 A validator node typically runs in a data center.
 Most data centers provide direct links to the networks of major cloud providers.
 The validator can use those links to connect to sentry nodes in the cloud.
 This shifts the burden of denial-of-service from the validator's node directly to its sentry nodes, and might require new sentry nodes be spun up or activated to mitigate attacks on existing ones.

 Sentry nodes can be quickly spun up or change their IP addresses.
 Because the links to the sentry nodes are in private IP space, an internet-based attacked cannot disturb them directly.
 This ensures that the validator's block proposals and votes always make it to the rest of the network.

-To setup your sentry node architecture:
+To set up your sentry node architecture:

 1. Edit your validator node's `config.toml` file: